Beca-d/ReadMe-generator/README.md

   ## Description

-  The purpose of this project is to create a professional readme using Node js to prompt the user for information in the command prompt then to render that information to the README.
+  The purpose of this project is to create a professional README using Node js and inquirer to prompt the user for information in the command prompt then to render that information to the README.

   ---